Joe Biden pardons son Hunter Biden of criminal charges – DW – 12/02/2024

 US outgoing President Joe Biden has pardoned his son Hunter after he was convicted on gun and tax-related federal charges, amid earlier promises against such a move.

-The pardon spares Hunter a possible prison sentence for federal felony gun and tax conviction.
+The pardon spares Hunter a possible prison sentence related to federal felony gun and tax convictions.
 It comes weeks before he was set to receive his punishment after his trial conviction in the gun case and guilty plea on tax charges.

 Hunter Biden told the Associated Press news agency in an emailed statement that he will never take for granted the relief granted to him, vowing to devote the life he has rebuilt "to helping those who are still sick and suffering."